-When providing payment details through the Stripe payment service, those details may be transferred outside of the the European Economic Area (“EEA”) to its US headquarters.
-Stripe is accredited under the EU-US Privacy Shield, which means that data from Europe can lawfully be transferred to it.
-More information about this transfer can be found here: https://support.stripe.com/questions/stripe-and-european-data-transfers.
+When providing payment details through the Stripe payment service, those details may be transferred outside of the European Economic Area ("EEA") to its US headquarters.
+Stripe uses the EU Commission’s Standard Contractual Clauses which means that data from the UK/ Europe can be lawfully transferred to it.
+More information about this transfer can be found here: https://stripe.com/privacy-center/legal#data-transfers

 If you are unhappy with the way in which we have handled your personal data please contact us using the details below.
 You are also entitled to make a complaint to the Information Commissioner’s Office.
 For further information see the Information Commissioner’s guidance here https://ico.org.uk/for-the-public/personal-information.